MicrosoftDocs/winrt-api/windows.applicationmodel.useractivities/useractivity_contenturi.md

 ## -description

-Gets and sets the content Uniform Resource Identifier (URI) of the image that will be used to represent the activity on another device.
+Gets and sets the content Uniform Resource Identifier (URI) of the content or document that is represented by the UserActivity.

 ## -property-value